chill-uk/dns4me/UnifiOS-Dev/README.md

-# dns4me setup for UnifiOS
+# dns4me setup for UnifiOS-Dev

-THIS IS THE ALPHA-DEVELOPMENT SCRIPT FOR FIRMWARE 4.3.5 THIS SCRIPT WILL ALTER ubios-udapi-server.state FILE VIA THE ubios-udapi-client POST COMMAND.
+THIS IS THE ALPHA-DEVELOPMENT SCRIPT FOR FIRMWARE 4.3.5

+THIS SCRIPT WILL ALTER ubios-udapi-server.state FILE VIA THE ubios-udapi-client POST COMMAND.

 CURRENTLY IT WILL JUST READ YOUR STATE FILE, BUT ONCE TESTING IS COMPLETE, IT WILL AUTOMATICALLY MODIFY YOUR STATE FILE!